 How Does a Cumulative Trauma Pleading Impact a Workers’ Compensation Case?

+Yes.
 First, with respect to investigating the validity of a CT claim, the Insurance Carrier will want to ascertain as to whether there were repetitive taxing activities extended over a period of time.
-This investigation can include the Carrier contacting your Employer to find out your job duties and what activities that you encountered on a repetitive trauma basis.
+This investigation can include the Carrier contacting your Employer to find out your job duties and what activities that you encountered on a repetitive basis.
 Physicians or Psychologists can also question you concerning the various activities or facts which would constitute a cumulative trauma injury.
 Further, there may be requests for a formal job analysis in order to make a determination as to whether there was sufficient exposure or activity to give rise to an industrial injury.
 If the matter is an “occupational exposure” case, then there may be a request to obtain the Material Data Safety Sheets from your employer to determine if there was an exposure to offending agents that can give rise to the medical condition alleged.
-Finally, there will be Insurance Company Attorneys who can take your deposition and ask you questions as well.
+Finally, there may be Insurance Company Attorneys who will take your deposition and ask you questions as well.

 How is there Drama when there is Cumulative Trauma?

-Cumulative trauma injuries create much drama for injured workers.
+Cumulative trauma injuries can create much drama for injured workers.
 The drama is generated from the legal positions that can be taken by the Insurance Carrier to defend against the claim.
 The Insurance Carrier will actively seek other parties who could be liable for paying in full or in part your claim.
 This drama can include adding concurrent employers to the claim, adding new current employers to the claim, and filing new cumulative trauma claims on behalf of the injured worker.
 All of these actions can be done by the Insurance Carrier.
 In essence, the original CT claim can be “blown up” into more extensive litigation.
 Don’t worry, however.
 This should not be an intimidating factor in filing a claim.
 Consultation with an attorney concerning strategies when addressing CT claims, however, is strongly recommended.

 “Date of Injury” Drama?